 These are just rough guidelines and not absolute rules.
 Every parent would need to modify these to suit their baby’s attitude, aptitude and appetite.

-Fruits like banana, apple, pear, papaya, mango and chickoo are well tolerated.
+- Fruits like banana, apple, pear, papaya, mango and chikoo are well tolerated.
 Initially they should be given in mashed or boiled and mashed form.
 Later they could be given in tiny slices.
 They should be well-peeled and care should be taken to remove the seeds and strings.

-In a baby with a strong family history of allergic disorders like eczema or asthma, it is preferable to delay weaning and rely exclusively on breast-feeding till sixth month.
-Strongly allergenic foods like cow’s milk, citrus fruits, wheat preparations, fish, eggs, nuts and chocolates are deferred as long as possible, preferably till one year of age.
+In the past, in a baby with allergies (like severe eczema) or a strong family history of allergic disorders like eczema or asthma, it was advised to delay weaning and rely exclusively on breast-feeding till sixth month.
+Strongly allergenic foods like cow’s milk, citrus fruits, wheat preparations, fish, eggs, nuts and chocolates were advised to be deferred as long as possible, preferably till one year of age.

 Dry cereals, biscuits, pureed fruits/vegetables/chicken/meat-preparations- the variety of baby foods in market is amazing.
 The main advantage of such baby foods is that they are either ready-made or can be conveniently prepared within minutes.
 Other thing is that most of them are fortified by vitamins and minerals to make them nutritionally more balanced.